JanneKiiskila/mbed-edge/README.md

 This document contains the instructions for using and developing Edge.

-The full Edge documentation is [part of our Device Management documentation site](https://cloud.mbed.com/docs/latest/connecting/device-management-edge.html), where you can also find the [API documentation](https://cloud.mbed.com/docs/current/mbed-edge-api/index.html).
-For comments or questions about the documentation, please [email us](mailto:support@mbed.org).
+The full Edge documentation is [part of our Device Management documentation site](https://developer.pelion.com/docs/device-management-edge/latest/introduction/index.html), where you can also find the [API documentation](https://developer.pelion.com/docs/device-management-edge/latest/edge-api-references/index.html).
+For comments or questions about the documentation, please [contact us](https://pelion.com/contact/).

 ## License